dspringuel-va/blog-posts/server-sent-events/README.md

 ## Context
 When working on web applications, there are many UX problems that could be alleviated if the server would notify the client about events as they arrive.
-In Customer Voice for example, it would be nice to have a progress bar to show which customers are saved when the user upload a big list of customers, or to update a review request status as it happens (e.g. from opened to clicked) without refreshing the page.
+In Customer Voice for example, it would be nice to have a progress bar to show how many customers are being saved when the user upload a big list of customers, or to update a review request status as it happens (e.g. from opened to clicked) without refreshing the page.

-Websocket is always the first thing that comes into my mind when I think of technology to have server notifications.
+Websocket is always the first thing that comes to my mind when I think of technology to have server push notifications.
 However, it seems overkill for that specific purpose.
-For example, I wouldn't need full-duplex communication to solve what I would like to solve.
+For example, I wouldn't need full-duplex communication to solve the problems mentioned above.

 I was doing research on the subject when I stumbled upon this StackOverflow answer (please scroll to the "Update" section): https://stackoverflow.com/a/14711517.
 It lists many web protocols.